 My 1 week in Vietnam itinerary

-When putting an itinerary together, I firstly ask myself the lower level questions of where to go in Vietnam.
+When putting an itinerary together, I first ask myself the lower level questions of where to go in Vietnam.
 As in, what regions do you think you can comfortably get to in the time frame that you have.
-This should guide you in working out the general area in which you want to travel to.
+This should guide you in working out the general area to which you want to travel to.

 Next, drill down a bit further to look at what are the places to visit in Vietnam that pique your interest.
 Are there any UNESCO World Heritage site locations that you really want to visit?
 Is there a natural wonder that you would like to visit?
 That kind of thing.

-Then, start looking at what are the interesting activities to do in Vietnam that look good to you.
+Then, start looking at what are the interesting activities to do in Vietnam that looks good to you.
 Is there something that you can only experience while you’re in Vietnam?

 The next thing to look at is how to travel around Vietnam easily.
 Should you catch the Reunification Express train, or a bus, or fly?